Constructive Dismissal and Wrongful Termination

 Employees are typically presumed to be employed in an at-will employment relationship.
 This means that the employee can be terminated at any time and with or without cause.
 Generally, the law doesn't require that employers treat their employees fairly or provide a stress-free environment.
 Instead, employers are required not to act in a discriminatory manner or in an otherwise unlawful manner.
 Absent improper or unlawful conduct or breach of an employment contract on the part of an employer, courts generally won't allow employees to bring constructive dismissal claims.

-If you need help in understanding constructive dismissal law, or legal assistance in suing your employer for constructive dismissal, you can contact an employment law attorney.
+If you need help in understanding constructive dismissal law, or legal assistance in suing your employer for constructive dismissal, the help of a legal professional can clarify your rights and ensure your actions are effective.
+Contact a wrongful termination lawyer to discuss your situation and learn how they can help.